panbhag/wherejs/README.md

 input is an array of objects to be searched in.
 The original object is not modified

-filter specifies which record to select.
+filter specifies which records to select.
 We will understand the format of filter from few examples.

 In all the below examples users would be referring to the below array.
 ```javascript